Fairy circle (arid grass formation): Theories of formation

+Birth and death

+One interesting phenomenon of fairy circles is their "birth and death", that is, their appearance and disappearance over time.
+In some cases, fairy circles have disappeared within a span of 10 years or less, while other fairy circles may have lasted for centuries.
+These births and deaths, taken over long time spans, can lead to regime shifts, such as desertification of this ecosystem.
+This means that these events may be indicative of a large-scale transformation of this landscape, so that observing fairy circles birth is indicative of a gradual desertification process taking place.
+Scientists have tried to test if such birth or death can occur due to intervention, for instance by changing the amount of water in the system.
+This, in turn, can potentially help determine the true cause of fairy circles.

 Myths

-In the oral myths of the Himba people, these barren patches are said to have been caused by the gods, spirits and/or natural divinities.
+In the oral myths of the Himba people of the Kunene Region of northern Namibia, these barren patches are said to have been caused by the gods, spirits and/or natural divinities.
 The region's bushmen have traditionally ascribed spiritual and magical powers to them.
-Of specific beliefs, the Himba people note that their original ancestor, Mukuru was responsible for the creation of the fairy circles, or that they were the footprints of gods.
+Of specific beliefs, the Himba people note that their original ancestor, Mukuru, was responsible for the creation of the fairy circles, or that they were the footprints of gods.

-Another myth put forth, promoted by some tour guides, is that the circles are formed by a dragon in the earth and that its poisonous breath kills the vegetation.
+Another myth put forth, promoted by some tour guides in Namibia, is that the circles are formed by a dragon in the earth and that its poisonous breath kills the vegetation.

 Use

 The Himba people use the fairy circles in their agriculture.
 Because fairy circles support grasses in otherwise barren land, they provide grazing.
 Sometimes they erect temporary wooden fences around the circles to corral young cattle for overnight protection against predators.